llewis185/NightWatch/README.md

 First fork the repository to your own account, then clone it to your computer using `git`.

 Before you can run the server, you need to install its dependencies.
-Go into the `gameserver` directory (on the command line) and type `node install`.
+Go into the `gameserver` directory (on the command line) and type `npm install`.

 ## To Play